-Double-check your choice at the Better Business Bureau’s National Charity Report Index, which tracks 20 different accountability standards, or CharityNavigator.org, which rates 10,000 charities according to their financial health and transparency.
+Double-check your choice at the Better Business Bureau’s National Charity Report Index, which tracks 20 different accountability standards, or CharityNavigator.org, which rates 10,000 charities according to financial health and transparency.

-“The state may see in its records that you have a car still registered that is without insurance and penalize you for that,” she says.
-“And if the vehicle is in a crash or impounded, as legal owner you are going to be looked at.”
+The state may see in its records that you have a car still registered that is without insurance and penalize you for that.
+And if the vehicle is in a crash or impounded, you will be looked at as a legal owner.

-Don’t just let the policy lapse; if you don’t renew it or pay the bill, the policy will be canceled for nonpayment.
+Don’t just let the policy lapse; if you don’t renew or pay the bill, the policy will be canceled for nonpayment.
 That can have a major impact on your future car insurance rates.

-Your name doesn’t come off the legal title until the new owner registers the car, Gusner warns.
-“It’s a good idea to follow up at the DMV later on.
-You may not be legally liable anymore, but you don’t want to have to go to court to prove it.”
+Your name doesn’t come off the legal title until the new owner registers the car.
+It’s a good idea to follow up at the DMV later on.
+You may not be legally liable anymore, but you don’t want to go to court to prove it.